 Triathlon shorts are made to be skin-tight.
 Be discerning when it comes to choosing what’s right for you!
 They should sit snugly but not uncomfortably, and there should definitely be no circulation problems.

 Triathlon shorts should not be loose.
 You want something you can run, bike, and swim in.
-If your shorts are loose, you’re going to create drag when running, and get bogged down when swimming!
+If your shorts are loose, you’re going to create drag, especially when swimming and cycling.

 What is the Difference Between a Tri Suit and Tri Shorts?